Radio Philippines Network: Telenovela dominance, emphasis on world-class primetime programming (1994–2003)

-This lineup helped RPN maintain its overall 4th place standing in the ratings during the latter half of the 90s, despite later facing competition with UHF stations such as ABS-CBN's Studio 23, which offered more canned programs compared to most VHF stations.
-In 1999, RPN slid again to fifth place behind ABC, but managed to recover its 4th place standing the following year until early 2003.
+This lineup helped RPN to maintain its overall fourth-place standing in the ratings during the latter half of the 1990s, despite facing later competition from UHF stations such as ABS-CBN's Studio 23, which offered more canned (prerecorded) programs compared to most VHF stations.
+In 1999, RPN slid again to fifth place behind ABC, but RPN managed to recover its fourth-place standing the following year, until early 2003.

-Second downfall (2003–2007)
+Second decline (2003–2007)

-In the mid-2000s, a major network war in the ratings game ensued with the battle of the Taiwanese/Korean-language television series (which started through ABS-CBN's broadcast of Taiwanese series Meteor Garden) between the two leading networks, ABS-CBN and GMA, causing RPN to decline in the telenovelas battle.
+During the mid-2000s, a major network war in the ratings game ensued, with a battle of Taiwanese/Korean-language television series—which started through ABS-CBN's broadcast of the Taiwanese series Meteor Garden—between the two leading networks, ABS-CBN and GMA; this caused RPN to decline in the telenovela battle.

-On February 19, 2004, Republic Act No. 9250 signed by President Gloria Macapagal Arroyo renewed RPN's congressional franchise for another 25 years.
-It was also in the same year when the network launched its primetime block, dubbed as The Prime Shift, blocktimed by Solar Entertainment Corporation.
-The said programming block lasted until 2006 – largely due to continued financial turmoil – shrunk from 24 TV Stations to just 8 TV Stations by 2007.
+On February 19, 2004, President Gloria Macapagal Arroyo signed Republic Act No. 9250, renewing RPN's congressional franchise for another 25 years.
+That same year, the network launched its primetime block, dubbed The Prime Shift, blocktimed by Solar Entertainment Corporation.
+The said programming block lasted until 2006—largely due to continued financial turmoil—and shrank from 24 television stations to 8 television stations by 2007.